 If you drive a company vehicle, it’s important to know what happens in the event of an on-the-job collision.

-Car crashes are often complicated; in addition to dealing with insurance and determining which driver was at fault, there may be injuries to recover from, too.
+Car crashes are often complicated.
+In addition to dealing with insurance and determining which driver was at fault, there may be injuries to recover from.

-Figuring out who foots the bill and carries the responsibility for a crash will often have long-term repercussions, so it’s good to learn what will happen and how it can affect you.
+Figuring out who foots the bill and carries the responsibility for a company vehicle crash will often have long-term repercussions, so it’s good to learn what will happen and how it can affect you.

 Determining fault is usually the first step in deciding who is financially responsible in a work-related collision.
 When you’re in a company vehicle, this can get complicated quickly.

-For example, let’s say you’re in a company vehicle and stopped at a red light.
+For example, let’s say you’re in a company vehicle, stopped at a red light.
 Suddenly, you’re rear-ended by a driver who isn’t paying attention.
 It’s pretty clear that the other driver is to blame.

-Now let’s say you’re the driver who rear-ends another car that’s sitting at a stoplight.
-If you weren’t paying attention — perhaps you were looking down at a text you just received or engaging in other types of distracted driving — then the crash is your fault.
+Now let’s say you’re the driver who rear-ends a car that’s sitting at a red light.
+If you weren’t paying attention — perhaps you were looking down at a text you just received or engaging in other types of distracted driving — then the crash in the company vehicle is your fault.

 Step 2: Determining Who Pays

 One of the biggest questions after a car crash is: which insurance company is going to pay for the damage?
 Again, if the other driver is at fault, his or her insurance company will pay for it.
-When your employer owns the car you’re driving, the company carries the insurance on it, so that will pay for it if you are at fault.
+When your employer owns the car you’re driving, the company carries the insurance on it, so that insurance company will pay for it if you are at fault.

 But keep in mind that there are limits to your employer’s liability.
 In most cases, this usually goes back to the question of whether or not you were in the scope of your duties when the crash happened.